On aether terms in a space-time with a compact extra dimension: Summary

-In this work, we calculated the aether-like terms in a five-dimensional gauge theory with magnetic and CPT-even couplings in the case when the extra dimension is compact, generalizing thus the results of \cite{Maluf,aether}.
-Actually, we performed summation over the Kaluza-Klein tower of fields using the technique developed in \cite{Ford} for the finite temperature case.
-We found that, beside of the usual aether term and the finite renormalization of the Maxwell term, we have some new terms which can be treated as certain five-dimensional generalizations of the aether-like terms $\kappa^{mnpq}F_{mn}F_{pq}$, where in four dimensions are treated as an important ingredient of the Lorentz-breaking extension of the standard model \cite{Kostel}.
-These new terms become to dominate in the limit where the extra dimension is very small.
+We calculated the aether-like terms in a five-dimensional gauge theory with magnetic coupling in the case when the extra dimension is compact, generalizing thus the results of \cite{aether}.
+Actually, we performed summation over the Kaluza-Klein tower of fields, whose methodology was similar to the finite-temperature calculations.
+We found that, besides the usual aether term and the finite renormalization of the Maxwell term, we have some new terms which can be treated as certain five-dimensional generalizations of the aether-like terms $\kappa^{mnpq}F_{mn}F_{pq}$, which in four dimensions are treated as an important ingredient of the Lorentz-breaking extension of the standard model \cite{Kostel}.
+These new terms become dominant in the limit where the extra dimension is very small.
 This allows us to suggest that there will be essential modifications of quantum corrections if our space indeed has a small extra spatial dimension.
+Moreover, in the CPT-even case, we have the extra particles described by $A_5$.

+Besides this, we demonstrate the arising of an aether-like term of the standard form \cite{Carr} for the spinor field.
+Its impact increases as the extra dimension becomes less.

-Moreover, in the CPT-even coupling case, we have the extra particles described by $A_5$ which can be treated as new scalars, and we succeeded to generate the kinetic term for these particles.
-To close the paper, we emphasize that the presence of the compact extra dimension will essentially modify the observed values of fields and couplings, as long as the extra dimension is smaller, which probably could be a crucial fact for the hierarchy problem.
-In particular, in this case the impact of Lorentz-breaking couplings could become significant.
+To close the paper, we emphasize that the presence of the compact extra dimension will essentially modify the observed values of fields and couplings more, as the extra dimension is smaller, which probably could be a crucial fact for the hierarchy problem.

 \textbf{Acknowledgments.} The authors are grateful to K. Bakke for important discussions.
-This work was partially supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq).
+This work was partially supported by Conselho Nacional de Desenvolvimento Científico e Tecnol\'{o}gico (CNPq).
 The work by A. Yu.
-P. has been supported by the CNPq project No. 303783/2015-0.
+P. has been supported by the CNPq project No. 301562/2019-9.
+JF would like to thank the Fundação Cearense de Apoio ao Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (FUNCAP) under the grant PRONEM PNE0112-00085.01.00/16 for financial support.